PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-02-04 2:30PM CST - Joymii bugfixes to update() function after allowing photo sets in the search results
 - 2019-02-04 11:30AM CST - Moved posterAlreadyExists() function into PAsearchSites, deleted all other copies of that function throughout the code and pointed all references to it to PAsearchSites.posterAlreadyExists()
 - 2019-02-04 10:00AM CST - Added actor count Genres to all sites that have manual Genres
 - 2019-02-04 8:00AM CST - Changed Joymii search to include photo results, as most (all?) photo sets on that site also have an accompanying video, and some releases were only listed in the search results as photo sets